Title IX - Sexual Assault and Victim Advocacy

 Please review the full Policy to review the process of filing a report.

-Designated College Officials:
+Designated University Officials:

 The following are key staff members to whom a report may be made via email, phone